 I recently found a blogger who specializes in finding the best food in San Francisco, so if you want to eat delicious food from hidden gems, then check out Eat This SF’s blog.

 There are iconic things to do in every city and walking across the Golden Gate Bridge is one of the most iconic things to do in San Francisco.
 Yes, there are many places throughout the city to view the Golden Gate Bridge from afar.
-However, walking, or even biking, across the Golden Gate Bridge, will get you up close and personal with the bridge while providing you with awesome views of the city and the Marin Headlands.
+However, walking or even biking across the Golden Gate Bridge, will get you up close and personal with the bridge while providing you with awesome views of the San Francisco Bay and the Marin Headlands.
 Plus it’s just a fun activity on a beautiful San Francisco Day.
 Extra plus, except for parking, it’s free.

 There’s no need to walk across the entire bridge, even walking to the first tower will increase the awe of this bridge.